Kashmiri Pandit shot dead by militants in J-K's Shopian; L-G, political parties condemn attack | Law-Order

 BJP General Secretary (organisation) Ashok Koul also condemned the ''barbaric'' killing and offered his condolences to the family.

-In a statement, he said that ''these anti-national elements will never be successful.
+In a statement, he said ''these anti-national elements will never be successful.
 These things will not be tolerated anymore as these attacks are aimed to disturb the peace in the region.''
-Apni Party president Syed Mohammad Altaf Bukhari said, ''Unequivocally condemn the attack on Pooran Krishan Bhat in Shopian.
-My heartfelt condolences to his family.
-This is a dastardly act of cowardice.
-May his soul rest in peace.''
+Apni Party president Altaf Bukhari said, ''Unequivocally condemn the attack....
+This is a dastardly act of cowardice.''
 The Peoples Conference said there can never be a justification for attacks like these.

+The Hurriyat Conference led by Mirwaiz Umar Farooq expressed shock and grief over the killing.

+In a statement, the Hurriyat said every single life lost in this manner is very painful and sad.
+It extended condolences to the bereaved family and expressed solidarity with them in their hour of great sorrow.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)